JORGEBAYUELO/JORGEBAYUELO/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Jorge Bayuelo
 =====================================================================================================================================

-Unreal Engine 3D Artist | Technical Artist
+Junior System Administrator | Junior DevOps Engineer
 ------------------------------------------

-Passionate 3D artist and technical wizard with a proven track record in Unreal Engine, Pixel Streaming, VR experiences, and lighting design.
-Proficient in 3D modeling using tools like 3D Studio Max, and adept at utilizing software such as Vray, Photoshop, and Davinci Resolve to bring creative visions to life.
-Excelling in creating immersive environments and pushing the boundaries of visual storytelling in virtual spaces.
+As a Junior System Administrator, I'm leveraging my decade-long background in technical 3D artistry to build a robust career in IT.
+My current focus includes:

+- Pursuing RHCSA certification to solidify my system administration skills
+- Gaining hands-on experience in AWS cloud computing
+- Developing expertise in network and software troubleshooting

+My unique blend of creative problem-solving from my 3D artist days, combined with strong communication and leadership skills, allows me to approach IT challenges with a fresh perspective.
+I'm passionate about technology and committed to continuous learning in this fast-paced field.

 * 🌍  I'm based in Dallas, TX
-* 🖥️  See my portfolio at [ArtStation](http://www.artstation.com/myartstation/projects)
+* 🖥️  See my portfolio at [Website](https://jorgebayuelo.github.io/My-Web-DevOps-Portfolio/)
 * ✉️  You can contact me at [jorge3design@gmail.com](mailto:jorge3design@gmail.com)
-* 🚀  I'm currently working on [Action Roguelike](http://github.com/JORGEBAYUELO/ActionRoguelike)
+* 🚀  I'm currently working on [emartapp-project](https://github.com/JORGEBAYUELO/emartapp-project)
-* 🧠  I'm learning Professional Game Development in C++ and Unreal Engine, Git and GitHub
+* 🧠  I'm currently preparing for RHCSA certification
-* ⚡  I'm a Coffee Lover
+* ☕  I'm a Coffee Lover

 ### Skills